Generalized Runcorn's theorem and crustal magnetism: Introduction

 \section{Introduction}

-Magnetic field permeates all matter in Solar System and offers us an important insight into the history and internal structure of the astrophysical bodies.
+Magnetic field permeates all matter in Solar System, offering important insight into the history and internal structure of astrophysical bodies.
 Above all, here we encounter solar and planetary dynamos, movement of electrically conducting fluid described by magnetohydrodynamics.
-Also, even if a terrestrial planet or a moon no longer has an active dynamo in its core (or, indeed, never had one), it still may possess an imprint of the past magnetic fields in a form of the remanent magnetization in its outer, solid part.
+Also, even if a terrestrial planet or a moon no longer has an active dynamo in its core (or, indeed, never had one), it still may possess an imprint of the past magnetic fields in a form of the remanent magnetization in its outer, solid layers.

-A particularly intriguing and instructive episode revolves around Earth's natural satellite, Moon.
-Early investigations of lunar magnetism were performed with orbital probes \emph{Luna 2} \cite{DYZP61} in 1959, \emph{Luna 10} \cite{DYZP66} in 1966 and \emph{Explorer 35} \cite{SCC67} in 1967, none of which detected global lunar magnetic field above the sensitivity of their magnetometers, with the order of magnitude ranging between 10 nT and 0.1 nT.
-These observations were later corroborated by orbital measurements within missions \emph{Apollo 15} in 1971 and \emph{Apollo 16} in 1972 (cf.~\cite{Fuller74,Russell80,LSB} and references therein), putting an upper bound on lunar magnetic dipole moment 8 orders of magnitude below the present Earth's magnetic dipole moment.
-On the other hand, analysis of the returned samples in the \emph{Apollo} missions have revealed that lunar rocks possess natural remanent magnetization, carried by iron particles, providing us with abundant evidence for the past lunar magnetic field.
+A particularly intriguing and instructive episode revolves around Earth's natural satellite, the Moon.
+Early investigations of lunar magnetism were conducted with orbital probes \emph{Luna 2} \cite{DYZP61} in 1959, \emph{Luna 10} \cite{DYZP66} in 1966 and \emph{Explorer 35} \cite{SCC67} in 1967, none of which detected global lunar magnetic field above the sensitivity of their magnetometers, with the order of magnitude ranging between 10 nT and 0.1 nT.
+These observations were later corroborated by orbital measurements from the \emph{Apollo 15} mission in 1971 and the \emph{Apollo 16} mission in 1972 (cf.~\cite{Fuller74,Russell80,LSB} and references therein), putting an upper bound on lunar magnetic dipole moment 8 orders of magnitude below the present Earth's magnetic dipole moment.
+On the other hand, analysis of the samples returned by the \emph{Apollo} missions have revealed that lunar rocks possess natural remanent magnetization, carried by iron particles, providing us with abundant evidence for the past lunar magnetic field.